Sutta Pitaka

 DN31: Sigalovada Sutta – Advice to Sigālaka

-2Then the Buddha put on his outer robe in the morning and, taking his bowl and robe, entered Rājagaha for alms.
-He saw Sigālaka revering the quarters and said to him: “Householder’s son, why are you revering the quarters in this way?”
+dn:31:2.1Then the Buddha robed up in the morning and, taking his bowl and robe, entered Rājagaha for alms.
+He saw Sigālaka revering the various quarters and said to him, “Householder’s son, why are you revering the various quarters in this way?”

-“But sir, how should the six quarters be revered in the training of the noble one?
+dn:31:2.13“But sir, how should the six directions be revered in the training of the Noble One?
 Sir, please teach me this.”

 The Buddha said this: